 If you want to skip the crowds we recommend getting through the gates of Universal Studios Florida and bolting to Diagon Alley right at opening.
 This will be your best chance to get photos and enjoy this part of the park before it gets too crazy.
 Immediately after take Hogwart’s Express over to Hogsmeade.

-Note that you will have to have a park to park ticket since you will be leaving Universal Studios Florida and entering Islands of Adventure.
+Note that you will have to have a multi park ticket since you will be leaving Universal Studios Florida and entering Islands of Adventure.

 Alternatively, this is where staying at one of Universal Studios Orlando’s resorts comes in handy because you will get early access before the rest of the crowds roll in.